Skip to main content

 The short answer: they can’t know.

 We’re not claiming that all porn is nonconsensual.
-We’re just pointing out that some of it is and some of it isn’t, and when you watch it there’s no way to know which is which.
+We’re just pointing out that some of it is and some of it isn’t, and when you watch it, there’s no way to know which is which.

 So, would you buy from a company if you knew that some, but not all, of their products were made with child labor?
-Would you support a store that abused some, but not all, of their employees?
+Would you support a store that abused some, but not all, of its employees?

-Related: Would “Exploitation-Free” Porn Be Harm-Free For Consumers?
+Related: Would “Exploitation-Free” Porn Be Harm-Free for Consumers?

-How can it be ethical to say that “porn is okay because participants give their consent,” when we know for a fact that some—probably much more than the average porn consumer thinks—do not?
+How can it be ethical to say that “porn is okay because participants give their consent” when we know for a fact that some—probably much more than the average porn consumer thinks—do not?

 Store - Trafficking